hyperledger-solang/solang/docs/language/functions.rst

 When a function is called, the function selector and the arguments are serialized (also known as abi encoded) and passed to the program.
 The function selector is what the runtime program uses to determine what function was called.
-Usually the function selector is generated using a deterministic hash value of the function name and the arguments types.
+On Substrate, the function selector is generated using a deterministic hash value of the function name and the arguments types.
+On Solana, the selector is known as discriminator.

 The selector value can be overriden with the ``selector=hex"deadbea1"`` syntax, for example:

-.. include:: ../examples/function_selector_override.sol
+.. include:: ../examples/substrate/function_selector_override.sol
   :code: solidity

+The given example only works for Substrate, whose selectors are four bytes wide.
+On Solana, they are eight bytes wide.

 Only ``public`` and ``external`` functions have a selector, and can have their selector overriden.
 On Substrate, constructors have selectors too, so they